How to Clean Your Trumpet

 Next, place the main body of your trumpet into the water.
 Make sure the tubing fills with water and let it soak for a couple minutes.
 Then, clean out the various tubes.
 I like to use the snake on the leadpipe, an the thin end of the Brass Saver valve casing brush on the smaller tubes that enter the valve casings.
 Finally, I use the big end of the valve casing brush on the valve casings.

 After you finish cleaning all the tubing, you can drain the water from your sink and carefully rinse the trumpet body.
-I find the spray nozzle on my kitchen sink works great for this, but be carefull not to splash water all over the room!
+I find the spray nozzle on my kitchen sink works great for this, but be careful not to splash water all over the room!

 Gently dry the trumpet and set it on a towel along with the slides.
 It can be helpful at this point to arrange the slides near the spots where they belong, especially if you’re new to the trumpet and aren’t totally sure where they go.